- Apply links menu

 - We may deal with dangerous repairs such as isolating showers.
-However, you may have to pay for this service and then sort out a replacement.
+However, you may have to pay for this service and then sort out a replacement yourself.

-- Any extension or shed that has become dangerous will be removed and you will be charged.
+- We will remove any extension or shed that has become dangerous and you will be charged.

 - Items such as non-standard taps will only be replaced if broken and then only with standard ones.

 If the repair is a result of inappropriate or malicious damage it is unlikely we will do the repair.
 If we decide to do the repair as an exception, we will recharge the new household.
 This counts even if the damage was caused by the previous tenants.
 Any repairs which are not our responsibility will not be done.
 For example individual garden fences and gates.

 Estate Management Service (100 TS) Bristol City Council PO Box 3176 BRISTOL, BS3 9FS Opening Hours